M7OCM/mono890/README.md

 ## Mono890 Evolution custom firmware for Radtel RT-890 PCB2.0/PCB2.1/PCB2.1Q

+Latest: a first for the RT-890, a Windows start-up logo programmer.
+Up until now the Radtel CPS has been the only way to do it.

+No need for instructions either as it's a simple tool.
+Current version 1.0, released today 2 September 26.
+I'm still torture testing it so there may be future revisions if bugs are found but so far so good.

-Latest: PCB2.1Q firmware is available to download 31 August 26.
+PCB2.1Q firmware is available to download 31 August 26.

 PCB2.1Q uses the GalaxyCore GC9106 LCD and a new driver has been written from scratch to work with the RT-890.
 Can't say it's been an easy ride!
 It's pixel perfect and functionality is exactly the same as legacy models using the ST7735S.